Finite-size scaling in quasi-3D stick percolation: Simulation details

 If one or more crossings exist, the wire initially contacts the highest available support, which acts as a pivot.
 The wire then tilts under gravity toward its heavy side (i.e.\ the side on which the centre of mass lies, determined by whether the pivot point is to the left or right of the wire midpoint along its length).
 As the wire rotates, it encounters either a secondary support --- another existing wire on the descending side --- or the substrate.
 The first obstacle encountered arrests the rotation and defines the wire's final resting configuration, supported at two points.

 When the secondary support does not straddle the wire's centre of mass, the resulting two-point configuration is unstable, because the centre of mass lies outside the support span.
 In this case, the wire re-pivots on the inner support (the one closer to the midpoint) and the tilting procedure repeats.
 Since each iteration moves the pivot closer to the wire's centre, this process converges in at most a few steps.
+A schematic of a single iteration of this settling can be seen in Figure~\ref{fig:schematic}.

 Once the wire has settled, its $z$-coordinate varies linearly between its two endpoints.
 The final step is to determine which of the projected crossings correspond to actual physical contacts.
 A crossing qualifies as a contact only if the settled wire's height at that point matches the support height to within a numerical tolerance.
 Crossings where the wire has been lifted away by the stacking geometry are discarded.
 This is the central mechanism by which Q3D stacking reduces network connectivity relative to the 2D model: many projected intersections no longer correspond to physical contacts.